-Their signature wine is still their Petit Sirah, but as you can see, they have a wonderful selection of well-crafted single varietal and blended wines available.
+Their signature wine is still their Petite Sirah, but as you can see, they have a wonderful selection of well-crafted single varietal and blended wines available.
 If you've never tried a Petite Sirah, it tastes like delicious berries and has a wonderful spiciness that is unlike any other wine you will find anywhere.

 Click the links below for the best monthly events all around Napa Valley.

 You will love both the wine and the unique experience at Sterling Vineyard.
-The winery is a gorgeous Greek inspired white building set on top of one of Napa Valley's steep hills.
-The 360 degrees views from the top are amazing.
+The winery is a gorgeous Greek-inspired white building set on top of one of Napa Valley's steep hills.
+The 360-degrees views from the top are amazing.

 The fun thing too is that the only way to reach the top is by taking their aerial tram.
 With four sides covered in glass, you will love the views as you ascend the hill to the top for your wine tasting.

 Peter Newton founded the winery in 1964.
 Newton, a British international paper broker, loved the beauty of Napa Valley and the high quality of the local wines, so he bought some property in the region.

 Although other Calistoga wineries and the entire region focused quite a bit on Cabernet Sauvignon at the time, Newton decided to try to focus on some different wine varieties including Chardonnay and Sauvignon Blanc.
 In addition, he planted a large amount of Merlot, which was the region's first significant planting of that grape.